Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Experiments

+Besides, we test teacher-student CTDE framework methods on the Google Research Football (GRF) \cite{GRF} benchmark.
+Unlike StarCraft II, individual observations in the Google Research Football~(GRF) are not partial observation, which contains as much information as global state.
+In this case, the teacher-student CTDE framework will no longer have a significant advantage over methods under traditional CTDE framework theoretically, since the teacher model does not have more input information than the student model and has no ability to instruct the student model.
 The experimental results on different scenarios are shown in Figure~\ref{fig:grf}.
-It can be seen that only our method can significantly outperform QMIX~\cite{QMIX}.
-In addition, in the method of the teacher-student framework, the student model has always maintained almost the same performance as the teacher model, which verifies that the teacher model does not have the ability to guide the student model in this case and also shows that advice exchanging is more powerful than simply providing more observation information.
-In Google Research Football~(GRF) benchmark, we set $T=3M$ in \emph{academy\_3\_vs\_1\_with\_keeper} scenario and $T=6M$ in \emph{academy\_counterattack\_easy} scenario respectively.
-We can still see an obvious performance improvement of our method after adding the pruning loss $\mathcal{L}_p$ at timestep $T$ in both scenarios.
+It can be seen that only our method significantly outperforms QMIX~\cite{QMIX}.
+In addition, in the method of the teacher-student framework, the student model always maintains almost the same performance as the teacher model, which verifies that the teacher model does not have the ability to guide the student model in this case and also shows that using global cooperative information is more powerful than simply providing more observation information.
+In GRF benchmark, we set $T=3M$ in \emph{3\_vs\_1\_with\_keeper} scenario and $T=6M$ in \emph{counterattack\_easy} scenario respectively.
+We can see an obvious improvement of our method after adding the pruning loss $\mathcal{L}_p$ at timestep $T$ in both.